pbsurf/chem/README.md

-chem: collection of mostly python code for molecular visualization and QM/MM calculations.
+chem: collection of mostly python code for molecular visualization, QM/MM, FEP, etc.  Very long-term goal is something like enzyme design.
 Intended for interactive use from standard python prompt.

 Major features:
 - 3D visualization of molecular geometry, orbitals, ESP, etc.